jhallen/joes-sandbox/vivado/README.md

     #    "/home/jallen/tryit/ip/design_1/hdl/design_1_wrapper.v"
     #    "/home/jallen/tryit/cons/mycons.xdc"

-Anwyay, when you create a block design, the default is for it to be produced inside the project:
+Anyway, when you create a block design, the default is for it to be produced inside the project:

 ![image](images/block0.png)